 Home Console markets for since 1992, with a client list that includes such industry leaders as Electronic Arts,

-Midway Manufacturing, WMS Industries, Team Play Inc, Merit Industries, Monaco Entertainment, American Laser Games,
+Midway Manufacturing, The 3DO Company, WMS Industries, Team Play Inc, Merit Industries, Monaco Entertainment, American Laser Games,

 Some interactive industry professionals who got their start at Game Refuge include Sean McMenemy, Mark Seika,

 Tom Konkol, Rob Dollase, Aaron Hartline, Ben Naumann (no relation), Yu Gu, Mark Smotzer, Shane Duncan, Sam Yoo,

 Bobby Llereza, Mike Ashcraft, Bob Montgomery, Andy Senesac, Blake Drolson, Manny Najera, Monte Krol, Lynne Zeglin, Paul Waterman,

 Tim Truesdale, Eddie Riveron, Lea Goffinski, Rob Bednarek, Tyler Johnson, Anthony White, David Wnek, April DeCarlo and Steve Dudek... just to name a few.

 "Our first trip out to Electronic Arts was a bit nerve-wracking.
 We wanted to be sure that we left Williams Bally/Midway without